zhutaorun/ScriptableRenderPipeline/Dot-Product-Node.md

 ## Description

 Returns the dot product, or scalar product, of the values of the inputs **A** and **B**.

-This is the product of the magnitudes, or lengths, of the two vectors and the cosine of the angle between them.
-This is useful for calculating the angle between two vectors and is commonly used in lighting calculations.
+The dot product is a value equal to the magnitudes of the two vectors multiplied together and then multiplied by the cosine of the angle between them.

+For normalized input vectors the **Dot Product** node returns 1 if they point in exactly the same direction, -1 if they point in completely opposite directions and zero if the vectors are perpendicular.

 ## Ports